-A lecture by Maria Cristina Russo, Director for International Cooperation in Research & Innovation at the European Commission.
+The lecture will be given by Maria Cristina Russo, Director for International Cooperation in Research & Innovation at the European Commission.
 The discussion will be chaired by Stéphanie Balme, Dean of Sciences Po Ungraduate College, Research Professor at PSIA and CERI.

 This event is offered as part of the course “Science Diplomacy: The Next Frontline To Global Challenges?” taught by Professor Stéphanie Balme in the spring semester at PSIA.

 Maria Cristina Russo is Director for International Cooperation in DG Research and Innovation with responsibility for developing and implementing the EU international strategy for international cooperation in research and innovation and the international dimension of the Horizon programme.
 She has been working for the European Commission since 1992 where she held several policy and managerial positions related to external relations, the EU decisionmaking process and various EU policies, in particular research & innovation.
 She was part of the team dealing with technical assistance to former Soviet Union, then member of the Cabinet of the Commissioner in charge of research policy when the European Research Area was launched.
 She was later appointed Head of Unit in the Secretariat-General of the European Commission holding different positions dealing with interinstitutional relations and policy making, and in the department in charge of consumers' policies and financial services, before being appointed to her current position in 2013.
 Maria Cristina holds a degree in Political Sciences from the Luiss University of Rome and a Research Master Degree in European Studies from the College of Europe in Bruges.
 She has three children.